go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Migraions (`migration`)

-- `ALLOWLISTED_DOMAINS`: ****: Domains whitelist for migrating repositories, default is blank.
+- `ALLOWLISTED_DOMAINS`: ****: Domains allowlist for migrating repositories, default is blank.
 It means everything will be allowed.
 Multiple domains could be separated by commas.
-- `BLOCKLISTED_DOMAINS`: ****: Domains blacklist for migrating repositories, default is blank.
+- `BLOCKLISTED_DOMAINS`: ****: Domains blocklist for migrating repositories, default is blank.
 Multiple domains could be separated by commas.
 When `ALLOWLISTED_DOMAINS` is not blank, this option will be ignored.

 ## Other (`other`)